jmgurvitch/art-of-data/center_and_variability.md

 ### Percentiles and Quartiles
 1. What is a **percentile**, and is it a single point or an interval?

+   A percentile is a point at which some percent of the data is less than it.
+For example, the 99th percentile is a point at which 99% of the data is less that where you are.

 2. What is a **quartile**?

+   Each of four equal groups into which a population can be divided according to the distribution of values of a particular variable.

 3. Why is the median sometimes called the **2nd quartile (Q2)**?

+   The Median divides data into two equal parts.
+Quartile divides data into four equal parts.
+Thus, the value of the median is equal to the value of the second quartile.

 4. Examine the following table.
 What can you tell about the _shape_ of this distribution?
     | Q0 | Q1 | Q2 | Q3 | Q4 |
     |:--:|:--:|:--:|:--:|:--:|
     |0|4|7|9|10|

+   The data is skewed left.

 ### IQR and Basic Visualizations
 Shown below is a **box plot** of Gentoo bill lengths.